kevinrefermat/Sticky/README.md

+# Sticky

-Sticky simplifies the development of a testable Core Data app and adds several convenience functions for working with `NSManagedObjectContext` and `NSManagedObject`.
+Sticky simplifies development of a testable Core Data app and adds a handful of convenience functions for working with `NSManagedObjectContext` and `NSManagedObject`.

-# Installation
+## Installation

 ### Swift Package Manager